1969 NCAA College Division football season: Rankings

 College Division teams (also referred to as "small college") were ranked in polls by the AP (a panel of writers) and by UPI (coaches).
 The national champion(s) for each season were determined by the final poll rankings, published at or near the end of the regular season, before any bowl games were played.

-College Division final polls
+Small college final polls

 In 1969, both services ranked 9–0 North Dakota State first and 10–0 Montana second.
 They later met in the Camellia Bowl, which North Dakota State won, 30–3.